androidx/androidx/tv/onboarding.md

 3. The Navigation drawer is pushing my content aside.
 I don’t like it.
    Consider using a [Modal Navigation Drawer][modal-navigation-drawer] provided in [Compose for TV library][compose-for-tv-modal-navigation-drawer]
+4. Sideloading baseline profiles to test performance, without releasing the app.
+   Refer to the steps for [applying baseline profiles][tv-samples-baseline-profiles] in the Jetstream sample app.

 [good-design-patterns]: https://developer.android.com/design/ui/tv